 We have updated our insurance policy wordings, cover documentation, new cover application and renewal application processes, to comply with this legislation, starting with insurance cover periods effective from 1st September 2021 onwards.
 The changes you will see include:

 1. Our pre-contract of insurance application processes have been enhanced so we now ask you specific questions in a clear and plain English manner.

-2. Your insurance cover confirmation documents, whether for a new cover inception or for renewal of an existing AIG policy, will now incorporate your latest completed application form (previously known as a statement of fact) answers or information provided by you.
-We will provide you with all your policy documents, including your completed application form, in a durable medium, for you to check, retain and to refer to in the future, as required.
+2. Your insurance cover confirmation documents, whether for a new cover inception or for renewal of an existing AIG policy, now incorporate your latest completed application form (previously known as a statement of fact) answers or information provided by you.
+We provide you with all your policy documents, including your completed application form, in a durable medium, for you to check, retain and to refer to in the future, as required.